marshallswain/feathers-pinia/docs/services/use-find.md

 ### Server Paging, Auto Fetch

 Another common use case is server-side pagination (gives the server full control and disables live-updating lists).
-Enable it by passing `paginateOnServer` in the options.
+Enable it by passing `paginateOn: 'server'` in the options.
 You can also pull out `isPending` to show a status indicator when a request is pending.
 That's it!

 <BlockQuote>

-When you enable `paginateOnServer`, all control is given to the server, which disables live list updates.
+When you enable `paginateOn: 'server'`, all control is given to the server, which disables live list updates.
 For live lists, use client-side pagination, as shown in the previous example.

 </BlockQuote>